bobtfish/moosex-types-iso8601/README.md

 Specifically missing features:

+- *

-- No timezone support - all times are assumed UTC
+No timezone support - all times are assumed UTC

+- *

-- No week number type
+No week number type

+- *

-- "Basic format", which lacks seperator characters, is not supported for reading or writing.
+"Basic format", which lacks seperator characters, is not supported for reading or writing.

+- *

-- Tests are rubbish.
+Tests are rubbish.

 # AUTHOR

-Tomas Doran (t0m) `<bobtfish@bobtfish.net>`
+- Tomas Doran (t0m) `<bobtfish@bobtfish.net>`

+- Dave Lambley `<davel@state51.co.uk>`

-The development of this code was sponsored by my employer [http://www.state51.co.uk](http://www.state51.co.uk).
+The development of this code was sponsored by my employer <http://www.state51.co.uk>.

+## Contributors

+- Aaron Moses

 # COPYRIGHT